ciiram/TFBind/Readme.md

 EXAMPLE
 =======

-To reproduce the analysis in the paper shown in table for ERalpha follow the following steps:
+To reproduce the analysis in the paper shown in table 9 for ERalpha follow the following steps:

 1. Download the binding sites from the cistrome database [here](http://cistrome.org/NR_Cistrome/Cistrome/ChIP_seq/Human_ER_seq/Human_MCF-7_PolII_17b-E2-1hr_Stunnenberg.bed)
-2. Download the cluster files included as supplementary material in the paper [here]
+2. Download the cluster files included in the Cluster folder in this repository.

 Run the analysis by typing